 This Section is to be applied by ExCBs when processing applications for an IECEx Unit Verification Certificate.

-These steps are in line with the requirements of ISO/IEC Guide 65, General requirements for bodies operating product certification systems, in addition to the requirements as laid down in the IECEx Scheme rules, IECEx 02 for certified product.
+These steps are in line with the requirements of ISO/IEC 17065, in addition to the requirements as laid down in the IECEx Scheme rules, IECEx 02 for certified product.

 Annex A contains a checklist of documentation required to fulfil Application and IECEx OD 017 requirements.